Welcome to Lisson Grove & Woolwell Medical Centre

 The Practice has two surgeries; Woolwell Medical Centre and Lisson Grove Medical Centre.

-We have recently formed a new partnership and now have 5 Doctors and 3 Nurse Practitioners who work across both sites and are supported by a wider clinical team.
-In addition, we are delighted to be able to provide a very experienced mental health worker who is available every Wednesday.
+We have 6 Doctors and 4 Nurse Practitioners who work across both sites and are supported by a wider clinical team.
+In addition, we are delighted to be able to provide a very experienced mental health practitioner who is available Tuesday and Thursday at Lisson Grove.

-We are also actively involved in teaching medical students and GP trainees.
+We are actively involved in teaching medical students and GP trainees.

 The NHS is currently facing its greatest challenge since its inception.
 To meet this challenge we will need to do more with less, and we will be introducing new ways of working over the coming year.
 If you have any ideas about how we could meet the needs of you and your family more efficiently let us know here.